Eudaemons: History

-During one summer, the two students began using scientific instruments to conduct research on a roulette wheel which they had bought.
+One summer, the two students began using scientific instruments to conduct research on a roulette wheel which they had bought.
 With a camera and an oscilloscope, they tracked the motion of the roulette wheel and were able to figure out a formula involving trigonometric functions and four variables.
 The period of rotation of the roulette wheel and the period of rotation of the ball around the roulette wheel were among the four variables.

 Using a computer that they had built, they were able to predict which of the roulette's wheel's octants the ball would fall on.
 The computer was designed to be invisible to an onlooker and was small enough to fit inside a shoe.
 Data was inputted by tapping the big toe on a micro-switch in the shoe.
 An electronic signal was then relayed to a vibrotactile output system strapped to the chest, which had three solenoid actuators near the stomach to indicate which of the eight octants of the roulette wheel to place a bet on, or a ninth possibility: not to place a bet.